pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 .. _ug-actions:

-Shelves, 3D Icons, and Actions
+Actions, 3D Icons, and Shelves
 ------------------------------

 Most of the interaction in |appname| is initiated by clicking on one of the 3D